KosmicTask/Fragaria/README.md

 [fragaria setObject:self forKey:MGSFODelegate];
 ```

 The breakpoint delegate returns an `NSSet` of breakpoint line numbers.
+The implementation of this feature is at an early stage.
+Feel free to improve it.

 ## Syntax Error Highlighting